mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 This `raise# :: b -> o` primitive can in principle throw anything at all,
-but using it directly would lead to a chaos because there would be no way to
+but using it directly would lead to chaos because there would be no way to
 select a branch of the exception hierarchy, or to select all possible
 exceptions.

-`SomeException`, being the root of our hierarchy, defined as:
+`SomeException`, being the root of our hierarchy, is defined as:

 ```haskell
 data SomeException = forall e.
 Exception e => SomeException e